 When businesses are looking to secure a new contract for energy, they can do far more than simply contact a few retailers.
 We can maximise competitive tension for our clients by conducting an online ‘reverse auction’ on our Australian Energy Exchange (AEX), where sophisticated software facilitates bids from a broad range of retailers based on the user’s pre-loaded information, desired load and contract terms.

-With greater competitive tension between retailers built into this process, the result can be lower prices or more favourable terms, and users can monitor the process in real-time.
+With greater competitive tension between energy retailers built into this process, the result can be lower energy prices or more favourable terms, and users can monitor the process in real-time.

 2. Flexibility through progressive purchasing